tsinis/sealed_world/packages/sealed_currencies/README.md

 | thousandsSeparator   | Yes      | The character used to separate thousands grouping of the whole unit.                    | "."                                           |
 | translations         | Yes      | A list of TranslatedNames representing the currency name translations.                  | **111** translations for a Euro currency name |

-Compile time constant list of all currencies accessible via `FiatCurrency.list` and more over, the **FiatCurrency** class provides the following methods:
+Compile time constant list of all currencies accessible via `FiatCurrency.list` and more over, the **FiatCurrency** class provides the following methods/constructors:

+- `permissive` - allows the creation of custom class instances that are not fully compatible with the ISO standard.
 - `maybeFromValue` - returns a currency instance if the value matches the provided value, otherwise returns `null`.
 - `maybeFromAnyCode` - returns a currency instance if the value matches any ISO 4217 code, otherwise returns `null`.
 - `fromCode` - returns a currency instance if the value matches the provided ISO 4217 letter code.